Conformal invariance of double random currents I: identification of the limit: Introduction

 We stress the fact that Theorem~\ref{thm:NFconv} does not follow from the scaling limit results of Kenyon \cite{Ken00,Ken01} as the boundary conditions considered in these papers are related to Temperley's bijection between dimers and spanning trees~\cite{Temp,KPW,KenShe}, whereas those considered in this paper correspond to the double Ising model~\cite{DumLis,Dub,BoudeT}.
 Moreover we note that the infinite volume version of~Theorem~\ref{thm:NFconv} was obtained by de Tili\`{e}re~\cite{DeT07}.
 Finally it can also be shown that the hedgehog domains of Russkikh~\cite{Rus} are a special case of our framework, where the boundary of $D^\delta$ makes turns at each discrete step.

 \paragraph{Organization} The paper is organized as follows.
+In Section~\ref{sec:input discrete} we state the main results from our second paper~\cite{DumLisQia21}.
 In Section~\ref{sec:discprem} we recall the relationship between different discrete models and derive a connection between the inverse Kasteleyn matrix and complex-valued fermionic observables.
 While some (but not all) of these results are not completely new, they are scattered around the literature and we therefore review them here.
 In Section~\ref{sec:moments} we derive Theorem~\ref{thm:NFconv}.
 Section~\ref{sec:prem} presents more preliminaries on the continuum objects.
 Section~\ref{sec:bah} is devoted to the identification of the scaling limit of double random currents.

 \paragraph{Acknowledgements} We are grateful to Juhan Aru for pointing out a mistake in the previous version of the paper.
-The first author was supported by the NCCR SwissMap from the FNS.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No.~757296).
 The beginning of the project involved a number of people, including Gourab Ray, Benoit Laslier, and Matan Harel.
 We thank them for inspiring discussions.
 The project would not have been possible without the numerous contributions of Aran Raoufi to whom we are very grateful.
 We thank Pierre Nolin for useful comments on an earlier version of this paper.
 We thank Wendelin Werner for reading a later version of this paper, and for insightful comments which improved the paper.
+Finally, we are indebted to the anonymous referees for the careful reading of the article and the valuable comments that were incorporated in the final version.
+The first author was supported by the NCCR SwissMap from the FNS.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No.~757296).